woojoo666/arcana-notes/notes5.md

 `foo`, `a`, and `b` are all unbound symbols

-when you call `foo(10,20)`, it passes the filter `foo` and then overrides/shadows the values for `a` and `b` if you declare a local variable "foo" with a value, then it will use that value instead as the key
+when you call `foo(10,20)`, it matches the matcher `foo` and then overrides/shadows the values for `a` and `b` if you declare a local variable "foo" with a value, then it will use that value instead as the key

 it works the same with the `.` accessor if you did something like `foo.bar`, it's equivalent to `foo(bar)`, so if you declared a local variable giving a value for `bar`, then it will use that value as the key so you have to be very careful about local variables

+for example, if you had

+    foo
+        bar: 10
+    zed
+        bar: 20
+        x: foo.bar + bar

+the `x: foo.bar + bar` will actualy turn into `x: foo[bar] + bar` => `x: foo[20] + 20` => `x: undefined + 20`, which is really counter-intuitive

-but this means that every time you want to explicitly declare a "public" property, you have to explicitly use strings, and use the parenthesis accessor
+in addition, this means that every time you want to explicitly declare a "public" property, you have to explicitly use strings, and use the parenthesis accessor

 "foo":
     "bar": 5

 x: ("foo")("bar")

-this is super ugly
+because if you had simply declared `foo: (bar: 5)`, then if there happened to be `foo` and `bar` declared already as local variables, then it would use the value of those variables as the property keys so in order to ensure that `foo.bar` is globally accessible, we have to explicitly use a global key `"bar"`, and explicitly reference it using `foo["bar"]`, so it never gets mixed up with a local `bar` this is super ugly

 I guess in javascript, explicitly using strings is also pretty ugly